 A. BLM Office: Klamath Falls R.A.
-OR-014 Permit/Lease: #3600143
+OR-014 Permit/Lease: #3600147

-Proposed Action Title/Type: The proposed action is to renew an expiring 10-year grazing permit/lease (#3600143) for James Creswell for approximately 363 acres of BLM administered land known as the Long Lake Allotment (#0142).
+Proposed Action Title/Type: The proposed action is to renew an expiring 10-year grazing permit/lease (#3600147) for Lester Hinton for approximately 3,524 acres of BLM administered land known as the Grubb Springs Allotment (#0147).
 The permit/lease expires on 2/28/2005 and is being renewed in accordance with the grazing regulations at 43 Code of Federal Regulations (CFR) §4110.1; §4110.2-1(a) (1) & (c); §4110.2-2(a); §4130.2; and §4130.3; and other pertinent policy and guidance.

-Location of Proposed Action: The BLM Section 15 (of the Taylor Grazing Act of 1934) administered lands that comprise the Long Lake allotment are located about 5-6 miles west of Klamath Falls, Oregon.
-This allotment is all located within sections 19 & 30 of T38S & R8E (see attached map).
+Location of Proposed Action: The BLM Section 15 (of the Taylor Grazing Act of 1934) administered lands that comprise the Grubb Springs allotment are located west of Klamath Falls and north of Highway 66; 2-5 miles south and west of Buck Lake.
+This allotment is located in T38S & T39S R6E (see attached map).
 In addition to the BLM lands, there is a larger amount of private base property lands and private timberlands which totally surround the BLM parcels.
 The BLM parcel is not fenced separately and used in common with the private lands.
+The base properties for this grazing lease are owned by U. S. Timberlands (UST aka Inland Fiber Group, LLC & Timber Resource Services, LLC) who lease these lands (and have for several decades) to Lester Hinton for grazing purposes, i.e. Hinton's lease is dependent on continuation of the UST least